 2015-March in Digital Cinema Report: There are two kinds of DCPs in the world: Good DCP and Bad DCP.
 The name we give Good DCP is SMPTE DCP.
 The name we give Bad DCP is Interop DCP.
 It's time to give Bad DCP the respect it deserves, and formalize it.

-2013-April: An updated summary of the technology behind closed captions and accessibility audio in digital cinema.
+2013-April: A summary of the technology behind closed captions and accessibility audio in digital cinema.

 2007-October: An overview of the three different add-on technologies for 3-D exhibition.